Verilog: Race conditions

-What will be printed out for the values of a and b?
 Depending on the order of execution of the initial blocks, it could be zero and zero, or alternately zero and some other arbitrary uninitialized value.
 The $display statement will always execute after both assignment blocks have completed, due to the #1 delay.

 Operators

 Note: These operators are not shown in order of precedence.

 Four-valued logic

 The IEEE 1364 standard defines a four-valued logic with four states: 0, 1, Z (high impedance), and X (unknown logic value).
 For the competing VHDL, a dedicated standard for multi-valued logic exists as IEEE 1164 with nine levels.

 System tasks

 System tasks are available to handle simple I/O and various design measurement functions during simulation.
 All system tasks are prefixed with $ to distinguish them from user tasks and functions.
 This section presents a short list of the most frequently used tasks.
 It is by no means a comprehensive list.